By correctly referencing throughout your assignments, you are ensuring that:

 Corporate authors: acronyms and initials

-- If the author is also the publisher, you can just put the abbreviation as the publisher
+- In your reference list, give the full name of the author followed by the abbreviation in brackets.
+If the author is also the publisher, you can include the abbreviation only.

 Places of publication